About

 No such more intelligent species exist today, but they are being built.

-Since its inception, the field of artificial intelligence has aspired to construct artificial minds and species as smart as, and then even smarter than, humans.
+Since its inception, the field of artificial intelligence has aspired to construct artificial minds as smart as, and then even smarter than, humans.
 If they succeed, and such systems are built, humanity will no longer be in control of the future, and the decisions will be in the hands of the machines.

 -